Getting a Mortgage In Poland

 To borrow from a local mortgage provider, you will typically need to meet the following criteria:

 Credit history – While having a bad credit history won’t automatically stop you from getting a mortgage, it can limit your options.
-Plus, as a foreigner, you may find that lenders are even stricter when it comes to credit problems.
+As a foreigner, you may find that lenders are even stricter regarding credit problems.
 Providers usually prefer no credit issues or problems that were many years ago.

 Income and income source – While the more you earn should mean you can borrow more, how you earn is also a consideration for lenders.
-In general, they prefer regular salaries whereas those applying for Polish mortgages who are self-employed may find their options limited.
+Generally, they prefer regular salaries, whereas those applying for Polish mortgages who are self-employed may find their options limited.
 Banks often prefer to see an indefinite employment contract from foreigners.

 How a broker can help you get a mortgage in Poland